pnicto/dotfiles/README.md

 # TODO

-*   Add screenshots, keybindings, commands that are useful, usage of scripts like cms.sh
+*   Add keybindings, commands that are useful, usage of scripts like cms.sh